K-PaaS/application-platform-guide-eng/install/portal/vm_type_ui.md

 $ cd ~/workspace

 # Deployment File Download
-$ git clone https://github.com/PaaS-TA/portal-deployment.git -b v5.2.23
+$ git clone https://github.com/K-PaaS/portal-deployment.git -b v5.2.23.1
 ```

 ### <div id="2.4"/> 2.4.
 Deployment File Modification

 The BOSH Deployment manifest is a YAML file that defines the properties of the Component elements and the deployment.
-Network, vm_type, disk_type, etc. used in the deployment file utilize Cloud config, and refer to the PaaS-TA AP installation guide for utilization methods.
+Network, vm_type, disk_type, etc. used in the deployment file utilize Cloud config, and refer to the K-PaaS AP installation guide for utilization methods.

 - Check the contents of the cloud config setting.